-The University has begun rolling out MFA as an additional security measure to further protect the information we keep from cyber threats and unauthorised access.
-The University has an obligation to keep your data and privacy safe and secure.
-This now includes using MFA to help protect us from criminals trying to log-in as you, and gain access to both your, and other peoples’ information.
+The University uses Multi-Factor Authentication (MFA) as an additional security measure to further protect the information we keep from cyber threats and unauthorised access.
+The University has an obligation to keep your data and privacy safe and secure, which includes using MFA to help protect us from criminals trying to log-in as you, and gain access to both your, and other people's information.

-To set up MFA, please visit the following page:
+To set up MFA, please visit one of the following pages: